 Which forms of nature can contemplate?
 What does it mean to contemplate?
 Aristotle's Nicomachean Ethics argues that only a patient can contemplate in relation to the form of an agent which has been fully actualized.

-When my wife got married, no one ever told her how shocking giving up her maiden name was going to be for her.
+When my wife got married, no one ever told her how shocking giving up her maiden name was going to be.
 She felt like she had lost a part of herself.
 Newlyweds, you are not alone in this name-loss grief cycle.

 In Geoffrey Chaucer's the "Marchant's Tale" and the "Pardoner's Tale," he reveals themes of deception and blind faith.
 Both deserve repercussions, to varying degrees, as one is out of thievery and the other out of stupidity.

 In the midst of a stagnant and depressed world, heroes like Batman, Robin, and Lao Tzu (Laozi) teach us that true strength comes from within.
 It is up to us to fix the problems we see in the world.
 The world is a battleground.
 If we don't take action, darkness will win.

 In Geoffrey Chaucer's "The Canterbury Tales", 29 pilgrims share their tales.
 Each tale pokes fun at the previous storyteller.
 Likewise, the Friar and Summoner's tales attack each other's clerical positions, associating each with demons and thievery.
 In the end, satire overcomes both holy men.

 Geoffrey Chaucer's seemingly perfect Prioresse is actually a satirical account of a racist clergy's unconscious propaganda to demonize Jews during Medieval England.

 A summary of Tom Regan's '"Animal Rights, Human Wrongs," and an analysis of animal suffering, positive and negative rights, direct and indirect duty, morality, and animal rights.